 Work on a holiday shall be at the regular rate (or overtime rate if applicable) for hours worked, plus holiday pay at the regular rate equal to the scheduled workday.
-For exempt and non-exempt regular full-time employees, if the holiday falls on a regularly scheduled day off, the employee may take a day off in lieu of the holiday during the same pay period.
+For exempt and non-exempt regular full-time employees, if the holiday falls on a regularly scheduled day off, the employee may take a day off in lieu of the holiday during within the same or next pay period.